 With a BRAVO award from First Tennessee Bank, the National Civil Rights Museum and BCCC brought CHEN AND DANCERS, a world-renowned company based in New York, to Memphis for a two-week residency.
 In addition to a public performance at the Cook Convention Center, the company of Asian-American dancers and folklorists worked with youth at the First Chinese Baptist Church and BCCC Trolley Stop Arts Camp.

-In response to growing concerns regarding violence among youth, Levi and Deborah and their good friends, Drs.
-Jebose and Theresa Okwumabua, created PEACE IN THE HOUSE, an initiative that used the arts as an alternative to anger.
-Through drama, music, writing, and painting, youth found creative avenues to channel inappropriate behavior while learning about the value of peace.
+In response to growing concerns regarding violence among youth, BCCC collaborated with Drs.
+Jebose and Theresa Okwumabua to create PEACE IN THE HOUSE, an initiative that used the arts as an alternative to anger.
+Through drama, music, expressive writing, and painting, youth found creative avenues to channel inappropriate behavior while learning about the value of peace.
 BCCC worked with youth organizations throughout the Memphis who utilized PITH as an instrument for positive youth development.
-This dynamic arts intervention strategy was also presented to the Oklahoma City Schools system.
+This arts intervention strategy was also presented to the Oklahoma City Schools system.